 - Reporting to external authorities.

 Bribery and corruption

 The introduction of the Criminal Finances Act 2017 requires firms to implement controls to prevent employees and other associated parties facilitating tax evasion in the UK or overseas.
-Thistle’s financial crime team can explain precisely what the legislation requires of your firm.
-We can also support you in establishing a risk-based approach to tax evasion prevention – based on current industry guidance.
+Understanding exactly what’s required to meet this legal requirement can be complicated.